 - Knife work.
 This is one of those recipes were making the right size cuts on everything is vital.
 Too small, and it will over cook or burn, too large, and you'll never get a nice brown or cook the potatoes through.

-2. In a skillet over medium high heat, render the bacon pieces.
+2. In a large skillet over medium heat, render the bacon pieces.
 If the meat is browning faster than it is giving up fat, make sure to lower the heat a little.

 3. When the bacon is sizzling and the bubbles resemble foam like this, remove it from the pan with a slotted spoon, leaving behind the fat for the hash to cook in.